pydanny/pycon2012-oauth-sprint/index.rst

 * Describe the formal specification for getting projects into the forthcoming  http://docs.python-guide.org OAuth page.

+* Describe the rules necessary for registering an example implementations on the forthcoming  http://docs.python-guide.org OAuth page.

 .. _ OAuthlib: https://github.com/idangazit/oauthlib

 Tuesday through Thursday